sinhrks/pyopendata/README.md

 ## Overview

-``pyopendata`` is an Python utility to offer an unified API to wolrd various data sources, outputs ``pandas.DataFrame`` format.
+``pyopendata`` is an Python utility to offer an unified API to world various data sources, outputs ``pandas.DataFrame`` format.

 ## Installation